converged-computing/flux-cloud/docs/getting_started/google.md

 # Google Cloud

-> Running on Google Kubenetes Engine, GKE
+> Running on Google Kubernetes Engine, GKE

 The main functionality that flux-cloud provides are easy wrappers (and templates) to running the Flux Operator on GKE.
 The main steps of running experiments are: